feedhenry-raincatcher/raincatcher-angularjs/packages/workflow-angular/README.md

 #### listColumnViewId (Optional)

 This is the identifier for the Angular view where the list of Workflows will be rendered into.
-This is useful for organising where the lists will be rendered on-screen.
+This is useful for organizing where the lists will be rendered on-screen.
 If not specified, the lists will be rendered into the `mainColumnViewId`.
 This is only used for the `admin` mode of the module.